Rita’s blog for lovers of real food

-** use gluten-free breadcrumbs flour if you are intolerant of wheat
+** use gluten-free flour or cornflour if you are intolerant of wheat

 Saute the mushrooms in the melted butter for a few minutes.
 Stir in the flour and cook for one minute.
 Add the stock a little at a time stirring well – don’t worry if it becomes lumpy as you’ll be liquidising it later.
 Pour in the wine and simmer for about 15 minutes with a lid on the pan.
 Stir in the parsley.
 Leave to cool then liquidise the gravy until it is smooth.
 Re-heat gently before serving.

-You’ll find more Christmas recipes, including ideas for festive vegetables and a gluten-free Christmas pudding here.
+You’ll find more Christmas recipes, including vegetables to accompany the nut roast, gluten-free mince pies and Christmas pudding here.

 registered nutritional therapist and metabolic balance® coach, Nottingham, England